smartcontractkit/x402-cre-price-alerts/book/src/workshop/chapter-2-mental-model.md

 - Each workflow is orchestrated by a **Workflow DON** that monitors for triggers and coordinates execution

-- The workflow can invoke specialized **CapabilityDONs**—for example, one that fetches offchain data or one that writes to a chain
+- The workflow can invoke specialized **Capability DONs**—for example, one that fetches offchain data or one that writes to a chain

 - During execution, each node in a DON performs the requested task independently

 - Their results are then cryptographically verified and aggregated via a **Byzantine Fault Tolerant (BFT) consensus protocol**, guaranteeing a single, correct, and consistent outcome

-**Capabilities** are modular, decentralized services that performs a specific task, and each Capabilityis powered by its own independent Decentralized Oracle Network (DON), which is optimized for that specific task, ensuring security and reliable performance.
+**Capabilities** are modular, decentralized services that performs a specific task, and each Capability is powered by its own independent Decentralized Oracle Network (DON), which is optimized for that specific task, ensuring security and reliable performance.
 Currently CRE has the following Capabilities:

 - Triggers: Event sources that start your workflow executions.
 - HTTP: Fetch and post data from external APIs with decentralized consensus.